 EDU 335: METHODS, MATERIALS AND EDUCATIONAL TECHNOLOGY IN THE CLASSROOM.
 This course is designed to focus on methods, research and materials for using and assessing various forms of media, technology, and audiovisual techniques for using all types of equipment the research in the field that reinforces the need for effective use of media in the classroom.
-This course will engage students in the techniques for using all types of equipment, the research in the field that reinforces the need for effective use of media in the classroom.
-This field that reinforces the need for effective use of media in the classroom, the methods used in planning instruction and places where media can be found for classroom use.
+This course will engage students in the techniques for using all types of equipment, the research in the field that reinforces the need for effective use of media in the classroom, the methods used in planning instruction and places where media can be found for classroom use.
 Additionally, students will practice and demonstrate the use of various media methods in conjunction with other method courses and field experiences.
 Students will be expected to demonstrate proficiency on competencies relate to the use of technology.
 Prerequisite: EDU 312 and 313.
 CREDIT: THREE SEMESTER HOURS.